frelon/suse-elemental/docs/firstboot-configuration.md

         "overwrite": true
       }
     ],
+    "filesystems": [
+      {
+        "path": "/home",
+        "device": "/dev/disk/by-label/SYSTEM",
+        "format": "btrfs",
+        "mountOptions": ["subvol=/@/home"],
+        "wipeFilesystem": false
       }
+    ]
   }
+}
 ```

-Note the `pipo` user is added with the `noCreateHome` parameter, that is because `/home`, by default, is not including
+Note the `pipo` user is added as a regular user, hence Ignition will create a `/home/pipo` folder.
+This is would not be possible
-the `x-initrd.mount` option in its volume definition, meaning it is not mounted at the time ignition is executed and
-that `/home` is a RO filesystem.
+without additional configuration becuase by default `/home` subvolume is no including the `x-initrd.mount` option in fstab
+and so that it is not mounted in initrd phases.
+To workaround this issue without customizing the installation Ignition can be
+instructed to mount filesystems, this is in fact, the purpose of the `filesystems` list in the above example.
+Note that under
+`filesystems` the `/home` mount point is defined with the appropriate mount options.